jh1993/UnderusedOptions/README.txt

 - Range upgrade folded into base spell (from 7 to 11).
 - Maw now has a melee bite that attacks 3 times.
 - Pull Strength (3 SP): +2 tiles pulled.
-- Shield Eater (3 SP): The maw gains 1 SH on kill and when damaging a shielded target, up to the SH amount of this spell.
+- Shield Eater (3 SP): The maw gains 1 SH on kill and when removing SH with damage, up to the SH amount of this spell.

 Invoke Savagery:
 - As per my No More Scams mod, no longer tries to attack physical-immune targets unless the minion doing the attack has physical redeals.